Survival Gear Survival Gear Home

 - Tarp (10 x 12)

 Let's say we traveled to where we would be staying, and we go explore a little.
 Now, the weather was supposed to be nice, wasn't it?
 Then what was that loud roaring sound?
 Quick!
-You turn on the internet feature on your phone and her that there is a huge cold front going to be moving through and with it is coming some massive storms and fierce winds.
+You turn on the internet feature on your phone and hear that there is a huge cold front going to be moving through and with it is coming some massive storms and fierce winds.
 It is going to hit in less than an hour.
 You get back to where the camping spot is, and you remember that you thought the weather was going to be nice and you didn't bring your tent!
 No problem, right, you will use your tarp.
 Oh wait, even that was too much extra weight for you to carry.
 Well, you could always set up that sleeping bag as a tarp!
 Wait, that was too heavy as well.
 Now, you are down to building a shelter.
 Alright, you quickly go to cut some branches from the pines to use as a shingle effect.
 But wait, you didn't bring your hatchet with you!

 The next morning you are going to leave the way you came in, but you are flooded in, since you did come up over a hill into a valley, then up a mountain.
 The way you came in is in 8 feet of water.
 You go to get a drink, but, all your water happens to be gone, and you didn't try to catch any the night before.
 No problem, you go to get some from the streams!
-Wait, you remember something you previously saw on TV about the water in the streams about how even the flowing water because of the recently dry years, all of it had some parasites in it, and all that is mixed with the freshly fallen rain!
+Wait, you remember something you previously saw on TV about the water in the streams about how even the flowing water because of the recent dry years, all of it had some parasites in it, and all that is mixed with the freshly fallen rain!
 Wait, use the water filter.
 Oh, we can't because we didn't bring it!

-NOW Do you get the idea?
+NOW, Do you get the idea?
 Good, because you should.

 Extra Cell Phone Battery - Your cell phone may not work where you are going, but what if it does for a few minutes?
 This could be extremely useful.
 What if you are lost, you have a cell phone, but your battery is dead?
 And you didn't tell anyone where you were going (Like you should have)?
 That extra cell phone battery would be extremely useful here.